Benjamin Graham’s value investing principles are timeless.

 The key to Benjamin Graham’s investment thesis is that the business valuation of a company and the stock market valuation are often markedly different.

-What the true value of the company is may be is debatable as value is subjective and the stock market price reflects what the market is willing to pay at any given time.
+The true value of a company is subjective and the stock market price reflects what the market is willing to pay at any given time.

 But you should attempt to value the business based on its assets and earnings to determine whether the stock market price is fairly valued or not.